project-march/ProjectMarch/doc/development/documentation.rst

 ^^^^^^^^^^^^
 These tutorials are written in `rst <http://docutils.sourceforge.net/rst.html>`_, an easy-to-understand plaintext markup language.
 It is then build by `Sphinx <http://www.sphinx-doc.org/en/master/>`_ using the `rosdoc_lite <http://wiki.ros.org/rosdoc_lite>`_ package.
-You can either build the documentation locally when following the tutorials or deploy it to `GitHub pages <https://pages.github.com/>`_ with the help of `Travis <https://travis-ci.org>`_.
+You can either build the documentation locally when following the tutorials or deploy it to `Gitlab pages <https://docs.gitlab.com/ee/user/project/pages/>`_ with the help of the GitLab CI.

 Building locally
 ^^^^^^^^^^^^^^^^